PecanProject/bety/Data-access.md

 ### Data Access

-Data is made available for analysis after it is submitted and reviewed by a database admistrator.
+Data is made available for analysis after it is submitted and reviewed by a database administrator.
 These data are suitable for basic scientific research and modeling.
 All reviewed data are made publicly available after publication to users of BETY-db who are conducting primary research.
 Access to these raw data is provided to